stevedepp/strang/ch3/README.md

 The solution x was in the null space of A

 Now treat b ≠ 0.
 Ax=b reduces to Rx=d and look for 0=0 in that reduction.
 Generally if a row of Rx=d ends up 0=0, then one or more b's are a combination of the other b's: b<sub>1</sub> +  b<sub>2</sub> = b<sub>3</sub>

+Review

+1. the rank r is th number of pivots

+2. the matrix R has m-r zero rows

+3. Ax=b is solvable if and only if the last m-r rows / equations reduce to 0=0

+4. One particular solution x<sub>p</sub>  has all free variables = 0

+5. the pivot variables are determined after the free variables are chosen

+6. full column rank r = n means no free variables: one or no solution

+7. full row rank r=m meanns solution if m=n or infinite if m<n